-20. IMK225/3 Unit Operation in Food Processing
+20. IMK 225/3 Unit Operation in Food Processing

-Course Prerequisites: p IMK106/2
+Course Prerequisites: p IMK 106/2

 This course exposed the students to the main topics in food process engineering operations.
 Topics covered include thermal processing, refrigeration, freezing, evaporation, drying, physical separation, size reduction, mixing, and non-thermal processing.
+Topic on food industry waste and wastewater treatment will also be discussed.

-21. IMK226/2 Post Harvest Technology of Fruits and Vegetables
+21. IMK 226/3 Post Harvest Technology of Fruits and Vegetables

 This is an advanced course of learning wherein, various aspects covering the "farm to table" theme will be discussed.
 Students will be taught comprehensively on various changes occurring during the post-harvest stages after harvesting of fruits and vegetables.
-The studying theme will include understanding post-harvest physiology and biochemical changes in fruits and vegetables, handling, transportation and preservation/storage of the fresh harvest with emphasis laid on safety and quality evaluation (Good Agricultural Practices, Good Manufacturing Practices, Good Handling Practices, etc.).
+The studying theme will include understanding post-harvest physiology and biochemical changes in fruits and vegetables, handling, transportation and preservation/storage of the fresh harvest with emphasis laid on safety and quality evaluation (Good Agricultural Practices, Good Manufacturing Practices, Good Handling Practices, etc).
 The course will be of immense help to students to have a better understanding on the harvesting systems (traditional and modern), post harvest biology (microbes and insect pests) as well as the physiology and chemistry of horticultural crops.
 The course will also be of use, wherein students will learn more about the importance of quality, safety and marketability of the fresh horticultural produce, all of which are directly dependent on the consumers' attitude.